A central limit theorem for the stochastic cable equation: Preliminaries

-defines an isonormal Gaussian process on the Hilbert space $\mathcal{H}$.
-In this framework we can develop the Malliavin calculus~\cite{nualart}.
-We denote by $D$ the Malliavin derivative operator.
-Let $\{ \mathcal{F}_s \}_{s \in [0,T]}$ denote the filtration generated by the space-time white noise $\dot{W}$.
-We recall the following Clark--Ocone formula:
+constitutes an isonormal Gaussian process $\{ X(h) \}_{h \in \mathcal{H}}$.
+In this context, we employ the tools of Malliavin calculus (see, e.g.,~\cite{nualart}), and let $D$ denote the associated Malliavin derivative operator.
+Let $\{\mathcal{F}_s\}_{s \in [0,T]}$ be the filtration generated by the space-time white noise $\dot{W}$.
+A key result is the Clark--Ocone formula, which provides the following representation for any $\mathcal{F}_T$-measurable random variable $F$ in the Sobolev space $\mathbb{D}^{1,2}$:

-valid for every $\mathcal{F}_T$~-measurable random variable $F$ in the Sobolev space $\mathbb{D}^{1,2}$ in the sense of Malliavin derivative.
-By using Jensen's inequality for conditional expectations, the above Clark--Ocone formula yields the following Poincar\'e-type inequality:
+A well-known consequence of this formula, obtained via Jensen's inequality for conditional expectations, is the following Poincaré-type inequality: